-L15.14 Youthful inmates

-Auditor Overall Determination: Meets Standard

-Auditor Discussion

 The following evidence was analyzed in making the compliance determination:

-Documents: (Policies, directives, forms, files, records, etc.) OCCD No. IS.500 - Juvenile Offenders
+- 1. Documents: (Policies, directives, forms, files, records, etc.)

+- 1. OCCD No. IS.500 Juvenile Offenders

-OCCD No. IO.414 - Prison Rape Elimination Act (PREA)
+- 2. OCCD No. IO.414 Prison Rape Elimination Act (PREA)

-2. Interviews:
+- 2. Interviews:

-1. Specialized staff
+- 1. Specialized staff

-2. Targeted inmates
+- 2. Targeted inmates

+- 3. Random inmates

-3. Site Review Observations:
+- 3. Site Review Observations:

+- 1. Program area

-1. Youthful housing
+- 2. Youthful housing

-Findings (by provision):

 115.14(a).
-The auditor reviewed OCCD No. IS.500 - Juvenile Offenders , which was provided in the PAQ.
-This order outlines the requirements to house inmates within the Orange County Jail that are under age 18.
-The Department has designated a completely separate housing area, in an area on the opposite side of the hallway from adult housing, that has been defined to house those inmates 17 years of age and under, both in male and female housing.
+The auditor reviewed OCCD No. IS.500 - Juvenile Offenders, which was provided in the PAQ.
+This order outlines the requirements to house inmates within the Orange County Jail that are under the age of 18.
+The Department has designated a separate housing area, in an area on the opposite side of the hallway from adult housing, that has been defined to house those inmates 17 years of age and under, both in male and female housing.
 As outlined in the order, these inmates are to be separated from anyone 18 years of age and older.
-Also, by Florida state law, and facility policy, stat are required to complete security rounds every 10 minutes, without exception.
+Also, by Florida state law, and facility policy, staff are required to complete security rounds every 10 minutes, without exception.

 During the site review, the auditor toured these areas.
-In the Main Facility, there are three housing units in a separate wing, accessed by a double vestibule, that is the designated youthful housing for male inmates under age 18.
+In the Main Facility, there are four housing units in a separate wing, accessed by a double vestibule, that is the designated youthful housing for male and female inmates under the age of 18.
 Attached to that separate wing are two classrooms, attorney meeting rooms and a room designated for medical personnel.
-This allows for all necessary services for the youthful offenders to come to the inmates in an area separate drom all male inmates.
-In the FDC, one housing unit, Unit J, has been assigned as the youthful housing unit.
-The unit, again, is completely separate from adult housing and has a classroom attached as well as space for medical treatment available for the youthful female offenders.
-In both cases, there are no windows into these separate housing areas and all windows on the doors have been shaded so no one can see into or out of the units.
-There were 9 male inmates in custody and no female inmates at the time of the onsite audit.
-The auditor spoke with several inmates while they were out in the unit's dayroom.
-The inmates appeare to be well-adjusted and did not express fear for their safety in the facility.
-They were very respectful and answered questions to be well-adjusted and did not express fear for their safety in the facility.
-They were very respectful and answered questions to be welled by and the the face of the other safety in the facility.
+This allows for all necessary services for the youthful offenders to come to the inmates in an area separated from all male inmates.
+There are no windows into these separate housing areas and all windows on the doors have been shaded so no one can see into or out of the units.
+There were ten (10) male inmates and one (1) female inmate in custody at the time of the onsite audit.
+The auditor spoke with several inmates while they were in the classroom.
+The inmates appeared to be well-adjusted and did not express fear for their safety in the facility.
+They were very respectful and answered questions freely.

-freely.
 Each inmate stated that the female staff always make a cross-gender announcement prior to entering the housing unit.
-All of the inmates could also explain what PREA was and how to file an allegation of sexual abuse if it was necessary.
+All the inmates could also explain what PREA was and how to file an allegation of sexual abuse if it was necessary.
 The inmates all explained they have access to the telephone, the inmate kiosk, grievance forms, attend daily education classes, and daily exercise.
 The auditor asked about access to adult inmates and was told that adult inmates are never allowed to enter their housing wing.
 When moving outside the housing area for transport somewhere, the inmates are always under direct supervision of corrections officers and any adult inmates are kept away from direct contact.